GeneralPancakeMSTR/PublicNotes/lsystems.md

     ...
 ```

-We have exactly as many line segments as vertices, and the segment lengths should match up perfectly, so let's just see what happens when we plug the path lengths in as a scale on our direction matrices?
+We have exactly as many line segments as orientation matrices, so the segment *lengths* should map directly to them.
+Let's start by seeing what happens when we plug the path lengths in as a scale on our direction matrices.

 - Create `Matrix Multiply` node, pass direction matrices into input `A`, create a new matrix for input `B`, pass segment lengths into scale of new matrix, and pass multiplied matrix into viewer.
 We can also add an additional scaling matrix into input `C`.